wtraylor/modular_megafauna_model/doxygen/herbiv_tests.md

 The software design allows any vegetation model to be combined with the herbivore model.

-The class \ref TestHabitat implements a very basic vegetation model that can be parametrized with custom parameters in the instruction file.
+The class \ref Fauna::TestHabitat implements a very basic vegetation model that can be parametrized with custom parameters in the instruction file.
 One TestHabitat object corresponds to a \ref Patch in a way.

-The class \ref TestHabitatGroup holds a list of \ref TestHabitat objects and thus corresponds to a \ref Gridcell.
+The class \ref Fauna::TestHabitatGroup holds a list of
+\ref Fauna::TestHabitat objects and thus corresponds to a
+\ref Gridcell.

 When compiling the project, in addition to `guess` another executable binary file is produced: `herbivsim`.